lsst/LDM-135/index.rst

 partial database-like features such as schema catalog, indexes, and transactions.
 The most recent MR developments at Google are Dremel [10]
-- an interactive ad-hoc query system for analysis of read-only data, and Tenzing – a full SQL implementation on the MR Framework [11]3.
+- an interactive ad-hoc query system for analysis of read-only data, and Tenzing – a full SQL implementation on the MR Framework [11]. [#]_

+.. [#] Through our XLDB efforts, Google has provided us with a preprint of a Tenzing manuscript accepted for publication at VLDB 2011.

+..
+FIXME footnotes

 In parallel to the closed-source systems at Google, similar open-source solutions are built by a community of developers led by Facebook, Yahoo!